-Appendix Q Information Disclosure Form for NR3
+Appendix Q In formation Disclosure Form for NR3

-This form is su bmitted following a search of the National Register of Refusals and
+This form is submitted following a search of the National Register of Refusals and

-Revocations (N IR3).
+Revocations (NF R3).

-(For completion n by requestor authority)
+(For completion by requestor authority)

-Name of licens ing authority requesting information:
+Name of licensing ng authority requesting information:

-Requestor auth nority reference number:
+Requestor author prity reference number:

-Name of licensing authority from which information is sought:
+Name of licensing ng authority from which information is sought:

-Name of individ dual in respect of whom the request is made:
+Name of individu ual in respect of whom the request is made:

-pect of which the request is made: Refusal / revocation
+Decision in resp ect of which the request is made: Refusal / revocation

-Other details fo or this record:
+Other details for this record:

 Address:

-Driving licence number:
+Driving licence n number:

-National Insura ance number:
+National Insuran ce number:

-Reference num nber:
+Reference numb per:

-Declaration by requesting authority:
+Declaration by re equesting authority:

-exercising of its proper persons hereby confirms that this information is being sought in connection with the statutory function to ensure that holders of taxi / PHV licences are fit and and that the processing of this data is therefore necessary in the performance of out in the public interest.
+exercising of its proper persons, ereby confirms that this information is being sought in connection with the statutory function to ensure that holders of taxi / PHV licences are fit and and that the processing of this data is therefore necessary in the performance out in the public interest.

-connection with requirements, a taxi and PHV li relating to the protection impinformation obtains In provided below will only be processed, used and saved by the authority in this particular application and in accordance with all relevant data and privacy as previously advised by the authority to applicants for and existing holders of cences, and will be retained in accordance with the Authority's retention policy provision of such information.
-To enable the authority to conduct a data act assessment, details of this authority's policy in relation to the use of tained as a result of this request is attached to this document/can be accessed trushcliffe.gov.uk/business/rulesandregulations/licensing/taxis/drivers/
+connection with requirements, as taxi and PHV lice relating to the p protection impa- information obta provided below will only be processed, used and saved by the authority in this particular application and in accordance with all relevant data and privacy is previously advised by the authority to applicants for and existing holders of ences, and will be retained in accordance with the Authority's retention policy provision of such information.
+To enable the authority to conduct a data control of this authority's policy in relation to the use of the information in the accessed in the information is attached to this document/can be accessed ushcliffe.gov.uk/business/rulesandregulations/licensing/taxis/drivers/

 Signed:

 Name: Position:

-Date: \\\\
+Date: